nhsconnect/FHIR-ODS-API/pages/explore/api_foundation_capabilitystatement.md

 <div markdown="span" class="alert alert-success" role="alert">
 GET [baseUrl]/metadata</div>

-The /metadata path on the root of the FHIR server will return the Conformance statement for the FHIR server:
+The /metadata path on the root of the FHIR server will return the Capability Statement for the FHIR server:

+By default the response will be returned in JSON, however XML is also supported.

 For details of this interaction - see the [HL7 FHIR RESTful API](https://www.hl7.org/fhir/http.html#capabilities)